Brenda Chamberlain (politician)

-Brenda Kay Chamberlain, (born April 9, 1952) was a member of the House of Commons of Canada, representing the riding of Guelph for the Liberal Party from 1993 until her resignation as of April, 2008.
+Brenda Kay Chamberlain, (born April 9, 1952) is a former member of the House of Commons of Canada, representing the riding of Guelph for the Liberal Party from 1993 until her resignation as of April 7, 2008.

+Early life

 Chamberlain was born in Toronto, Ontario.
 She was a home daycare owner and operator from 1979 to 1983, and served as the administrative assistant in a family-owned business from 1984 to 1987.
 She also served as Executive Director of the Wellington County Literacy Council from 1989 to 1993, and of the Guelph-Wellington Career Educational Council from 1992 to 1993.
 During this time she also served on the Wellington County Board of Education (1985–1993).